danielmapar/fast/README.md

 * Reload the VM: `vagrant reload`
   * This should open a new window with the desktop environment.
   * Run `vagrant ssh` in case you just need access to the VM terminal.

+* Follow the instructions in the [app/README.md](app/README.md) file to run the FastApp.